Table of Contents

 Many types of educational assistance are tax free if they meet the requirements discussed here.

-Special rules apply to U.S. citizens and resident aliens who have received scholarships or fellowships for studying, teaching, or researching abroad.
+Special rules apply to U.S. citizens and resident aliens who have received scholarships or fellowship grants for studying, teaching, or researching abroad.
 For information about these rules, see Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad.

 A scholarship is generally an amount paid or allowed to, or for the benefit of, a student (whether an undergraduate or a graduate) at an educational institution to aid in the pursuit of his or her studies.

 The value of contributed services and accommodations.
-This includes such services and accommodations as room (lodging), board (meals), laundry service, and similar services or accommodations that are received by an individual as a part of a scholarship or fellowship.
+This includes such services and accommodations as room (lodging), board (meals), laundry service, and similar services or accommodations that are received by an individual as a part of a scholarship or fellowship grant.

 The amount of tuition, matriculation, and other fees that are paid or remitted to the student to aid the student in pursuing study or research.

-Any amount received in the nature of a family allowance as a part of a scholarship or fellowship.
+Any amount received in the nature of a family allowance as a part of a scholarship or fellowship grant.

-A scholarship or fellowship is tax free only to the extent:
+A scholarship or fellowship grant is tax free only to the extent: